Top Ten Nutritional Myths.

 Myth No. 3 - Exercise Will Prevent Metabolic Syndrome or Syndrome X.

-Myth No. 4 - Running and Bicycling are Healthy Exercises.
+Myth No. 4 - Running is Healthy Exercise.

 Vegetarianism: Another View by H. Leon Abrams, Jr.